Dreams or Mr. Spock Achieves Psionic Contact

 Genesis 37:1-50:26

 S cripture isn’t a big fan of the quiet moments.
 There’s no Netflix and chill when it comes to the patriarchs.
 In fact, Genesis may be a viable substitute for epinephrine.
 These stories could keep Chev Chelios’ adrenaline spiked for hours.
 By all rights, we should be discussing Jacob’s AARP membership or shuffle board activity, but Genesis 37 doesn’t record any down time.
 We join the program already in progress.
 The focus is now on Jacob’s favorite son, Joseph, a seventeen-year-old Manny Heffley who’s always tattling on his older brothers (v.
 2).
 Any time he finds a nudie magazine or catches them smoking pot behind the 7-Eleven, he runs and tells Daddy.
 As the eleventh-born of twelve sons he’s got about as much clout as Nathaniel Mayweather, but Jacob loves him more than the others and makes no effort to hide it.
 He even makes Joseph a special coat.
+The Hebrew text indicates a high-quality woolen tunic (v.
+3).
 How colorful it was is up for debate.
-The text calls it a “fine woolen tunic” (v.
-3).
 That’s right.
 The Amazing Technicolor Dreamcoat was actually an itchy wool cardigan.
 That’s disappointing.
 Color scheme aside, the blatant favoritism puts the brothers in a perpetual Jeannie Bueller mood (v.
 4).
 To make matters worse, Joseph brags to everyone about the dreams he has of them kowtowing to him (vv.
 7-9).
 This goes over about as well as you’d expect.
 It only takes a couple of dreams before the brothers are ready to ship him off to the City of Lost Children for a one-on-one with Krank.
 Even Jacob reprimands him for throwing it in their faces (v.
 10).

 After having a Chuck Noland funeral, Jacob commits himself to a perpetual state of mourning that makes it impossible for the brothers to forget what they’ve done (v.
 35).
 In the immediate aftermath Judah, the brother who suggested selling Joseph in the first place, strikes out on his own.
 Genesis 38 doesn’t hesitate to follow him into the realm of sex, lies and videotape.
 Going against Hebrew tradition, he marries a Canaanite woman and together they have three sons: Er, Onan and Shelah.
 The narrative doesn’t offer a play-by-play of the boys’ formative years, so you’ll have to insert your favorite episode of Growing Pains here.
 Next thing you know, Judah is locating a wife for Er.
 He finds a girl named Tamar who’s willing to marry his poorly named son, but the union ends abruptly when Er inexplicably dies.
 The text doesn’t offer specifics.
-It only says he’s “evil in the eyes of Hashem,” which is immediately followed by “and Hashem caused him to die” (v.
+It only says he’s “evil in the sight of [God],” which is immediately followed by “so [God] took his life” (v.
 7).
 It’s the first time we see God drop an anvil on someone without prior explanation and it’s a little disconcerting.

-In the wake of Er’s death, Onan marries Tamar to “establish offspring” in his brother’s name (v.
+In the wake of Er’s death, Onan marries Tamar to “raise up offspring” in his brother’s name (v.
 8), but whenever they dim the lights he goes against his obligation by utilizing ye ole pull-out method so she won’t get pregnant (v.
 9).
-Once again, we find the phrase “What he did was evil in the eyes of Hashem” (v.
+Once again, we find the phrase “[W]hat he did was displeasing in the sight of [God]” (v.
 10).
 It’s another death sentence.
 It would appear the brothers shared similar bedroom tactics.
 Judging by God’s reaction, you’d think they had a penchant for fava beans, Chianti and human flesh, not Ron Jeremy’s finishing move.
 It all goes back to “be fruitful and multiply.”
 Yep.
 It’s official.
 Genesis 1:28 has more lives than Michael Myers.
 Er (apparently) and Onan (obviously) were shirking their responsibility to multiply and it cost them big time.

 Judah doesn’t know the details of why his sons died and he’s not about to watch their home videos.
 He simply views Tamar as a Catherine Petersen femme fatale: men who marry her have a funny way of dying.
 And even though he asks her to wait for Shelah to grow up, he has no intention of allowing her to marry his only remaining son (v.
 11).
 The years pass and, eventually, Judah becomes a widower himself.
 But when he doesn’t live up to his end of the bargain with son #3, Tamar takes matters into her own hands.
 Hearing that he’s coming to town on business, she dresses up like Vivian Ward and stations herself where he’ll take notice (v.
 14).
 It appears Judah has picked up a Charlie Sheen reputation.
 How else would she know the oldest profession would get his attention?
 The plan works.
 Judah doesn’t recognize Tamar all dolled up with a face veil and assumes she’s a prostitute.
 He buys her company for the price of a goat—eat your heart out, John Gage—but has to hand over his signet ring as a security deposit (vv.
 15-18).
 Of course, once the hookup is over the “prostitute” mysteriously disappears and he has no way of delivering the goat or recovering his ring.
 Ain’t no problem like a 1900 B.C.E. problem.